XieLipeng0830/OpenJudge/docs/get_started/core_concepts.md

 While RM-Gallery provides many built-in graders, you'll often need to create custom graders for your specific use cases.
 The system supports three main approaches to grader creation:

-- **Custom implementation**: Implementing your own graders using code-based or LLM-based approaches
+- **Custom implementation**: Implementing your own graders using Code-Based or LLM-Based approaches
 - **Automated generation**: Using the generator module to automatically create graders from data
 - **Model training**: Training specialized models for evaluation (using supervised or reinforcement learning)